spacetelescope/crds/documentation/crds_users_guide/source/library_use.rst

 ..........................

-`get_default_context()` returns the name of the pipeline mapping which is currently the Build Context
+`get_default_context()` returns the name of the pipeline mapping which is currently the Build Context in the case of JWST based on the version of the locally installed Calibration code, while it returns the Latest Context for HST and Roman from the Crds Server or the local cache.
 !!!!!!!!!!!!!!!!!!!

-*Build Context* is the .pmap which is nominally in use by the pipeline.
+For HST and Roman, *Latest Context* is the .pmap which is nominally in use by the pipeline.
+For JWST, see below.
-While it's common to make new files become the *Latest* as each context is added, it's possible for the *Build Context* to lag behind the *Edit Context* when new files are being added but need additional testing in OPS, and the *Latest Context* when the new files are confirmed.
-Deriving from the *Build Context* is a crude kind of reversion since CRDS effectively branches around any existing subsequent contexts.
+While it's common to make new files become the *Latest* as each context is added, it's possible for the *Latest Context* to lag behind the *Edit Context* when new files are being added but need additional testing in OPS, and the *Latest Context* when the new files are confirmed.
+Deriving from the *Latest Context* is a crude kind of reversion since CRDS effectively branches around any existing subsequent contexts.

+*Build Context* applies to JWST, and is the .pmap which corresponds to the most recently installed JWST DMS Install and JWST Calibration code.
+It is guaranteed to work with that delivered code, and stays consistent after new reference files are delivered.

 The default context defines the matching rules used to determine best reference files for a given set of parameters: